Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Results

-\topic{Granularity of energy attribution} Issues related to precision limit, and to the required balance between precision of energy consumption and associated overheads. \begin{itemize} \item \textit{Precision limits}: Existing software tools, due to Intel {\sc RAPL} limitation, do not permit energy measurements at intervals smaller than 1ms.\\ \textit{Mitigation}: We took this constraint into consideration while devising the experimental setup. \item \textit{Precision overhead balance}: Observing energy consumption at a high frequency improves the precision of observed data; however, such high frequencies also introduce computation overhead that may introduce noise.\\ \textit{Mitigation}: Depending on the application context, we balance the observation frequency and associated overhead.
-In our context, we measure \tf{} \api{}s that tend to run a significantly long time (minutes or sometimes, even hours); therefore, we choose $500$ ms as the observation frequency. \end{itemize}
+\topic{Granularity of energy attribution} Issues related to precision limit, and to the required balance between precision of energy consumption and associated overheads. \begin{itemize} \item \textit{Precision limits}: Existing software tools, due to Intel {\sc RAPL} limitation, do not permit energy measurements at intervals smaller than 1ms.\\ \textit{Mitigation}: To mitigate this issue, take hardware \api{} support constraints into consideration while deciding the sampling rate of the profiling setup. \item \textit{Precision overhead balance}: Observing energy consumption at a high frequency improves the precision of observed data; however, such high frequencies also introduce computation overhead that may introduce noise.\\ \textit{Mitigation}: Depending on the application context, balance the observation frequency and associated overhead.
+For instance, In our context, we measure \tf{} \api{}s that tend to run a significantly long time (minutes or, sometimes, even hours); therefore, we choose $500$ ms as the observation frequency. \end{itemize}